- Download our Moving to Brussels Guide (PDF)

-Expats in Brussels will be in the centre for a number of international businesses and organisations.
+Expats in Brussels will be in a global centre for several international businesses and organisations.
 This means that expat children and families living in the Belgian capital won't have any problem finding playmates who speak their home language.

 All in all, the possibilities for education and outings available to families living in Brussels are endless, making the city exciting and child-friendly.

 The many castles in and around Brussels are worth a visit.
 The Royal Palace and the stroll leading up to it through the Parc de Bruxelles are enchanting.
 The palace is an official residence of the royal family and is only open to the public for a few days a year, usually in the summer.

 Another royal residence, just outside the city, is the Château Royal de Laeken.
 Visitors aren't allowed in the residence but are welcome to enjoy the royal greenhouses.

 A brief drive south of Brussels brings families to La Hulpe.
 This town is famous for its castle.
 The grounds and surrounding forest are worth whiling away many a weekend afternoon.
 Stables, ponds and pathways invite visitors to explore, play on the grass or simply sit down with a picnic.
 If it starts raining, step inside La Fondation Folon, a gallery of one of Belgium's most appreciated artists.

 Arts and entertainment in Brussels